-(mandatory extensive-token) should be the token "-wg-draft00" in this specification.
-The behavior is undefined when other values are specified.
+(mandatory extensive-token) should be the token "-wg-draft01".

 algorithm:

 (mandatory extensive-token) specifies the authentication algorithm to be used.
 The value MUST be one of the tokens specified in [I-D.oiwa-httpauth-mutual-algo] or other supplemental specification documentation.